 Adsorption to, or absorption into, the synthetic membrane matrix is an important consideration when choosing a membrane for IVRT experiments.
 Functional groups on membrane polymers affect the degree to which adsorption to the membrane can occur.
 Hydrophilicity and lipophilicity are rough indications of the solubility of APIs in water or oil media, respectively.
 Similarly, an API that is hydrophilic will have affinity to a hydrophilic polymer and a lipophilic API will have affinity for a lipophilic polymer.
-However, the terminology have affinity for a lipophilic polymer.
 However, the terminology describing the hydrophobicity or hydrophilicity of membrane filters can be misleading.
-Hydrophilic filters are designed for fast wetting so that filtering aqueous solutions results in faster flow rates.
+Hydrophilic filters are designed for fast wetting so that filtering aqueous solutions results in faster flow rates5.
 But this has little to do with the degree to which a lipophilic molecule may adhere to the membrane or be absorbed by it.
 When there is any concern over the possibility that an API will adsorb onto or be absorbed by a membrane, compatibility testing is recommended.
 At a minimum compatibility data should be consulted, if available.
-For example, Cole-Parmer's compatibility tool rates polypropylene compatibility with naphthalene as good, whereas silicone is not recommended for use with naphthalene.
+For example, Cole-Parmer's compatibility tool6 rates polypropylene compatibility with naphthalene as good, whereas silicone is not recommended for use with naphthalene.
 Several compatibility resources are listed in Appendix C.